Ryan McCourt: Controversy

 Despite such negative responses in the media to art censorship in Canada, in 2014 the Edmonton Arts Council subsequently refused a donation of one of McCourt's sculptures, Destroyer of Obstacles, evidently because the sculpture had genitalia beneath its clothes.
 After meeting with seven Hindu community group representatives to seek out their opinion of the donation, the Edmonton Arts Council received a response that McCourt's sculpture was "an offense to their religion" and that the ban enacted by Mayor Mandel should remain in place.
 As a result of this consultation, "the Public Art Committee unanimously voted to decline acceptance of the gift, as the artwork did not meet 'community or civic suitability' criteria."
 In McCourt's view, "It is not the purpose of a city's public art collection to placate special interests," he says.
 "I want Edmonton to build the best civic art collection that we can get, never mind the politics, the religion, etc. of the artists making the work."

+In 2026, CKUA radio banned McCourt's music from its airwaves after learning it had been created using generative AI tools, despite the absence of a formal written policy governing AI-generated content at the time the decision was made.

 McCourt's reputation as a controversial artist goes beyond the issue of censorship.
 Protesting the exclusivity of a local National Portrait Gallery exhibition, McCourt "sent in an anonymous mock-up of Ingres' Napoleon as Jupiter Enthroned redone with Stephen Harper's face along with a fabricated letter from the Prime Minister of Canada.
 His anonymous submission was immediately accepted into the show and became the poster child of the exhibit."
 McCourt has publicly advocated for civic investment in the arts, and for the University of Alberta to move its Department of Art and Design to a downtown campus.
 McCourt has been a vocal critic of public art in Edmonton, dismissing Talus Dome, a much-maligned sculpture purchased by the city, as "an embarrassment to our citizens, a symbol of the Edmonton Arts Council's continued bungling of their portfolio, and an unforgivable waste of public funds."